fvena/error-handler/README.md

 - None of the properties are mandatory.
 - Some properties have default values, while others are assigned a value when the error is thrown.
-- For greater flexibility, all properties are editable except:
+- For greater flexibility, almost properties are editable except:
   - `name`, which is defined when extending the class.
   - `message`, which is defined when throwing a new error.
+  - `timestamp`, which is set when the error is thrown.
+  - `stackTrace`, which is generated when the error is thrown.

 > The properties are grouped into logical sections to make it easier for developers to understand their purpose and usage.